Spain seeks to jointly govern Gibraltar after Brexit

 The majority of people living in Gibraltar - designated as a British Overseas Territory - are British citizens with British passports, although thousands of Spaniards cross from mainland Spain every day for work.

-Gibraltarians voted overwhelmingly in favour of Britain remaining in the European Union but were outnumbered in Thursday's referendum and now face the consequences.
+Gibraltarians voted overwhelmingly in favor of Britain remaining in the European Union but were outnumbered in Thursday's referendum and now face the consequences.

 Garcia-Margallo said Spain would push to keep Gibraltar out of any general Brexit negotiations between Britain and the European Union and will aim for bilateral talks to seek co-sovereignty and eventually Spanish control of the peninsula.